 I have no experience in gardening, and wouldn't know where to begin.
 Do you have any suggestions for a newbie?

 You bet.
 Out of the dozens of books in our research library, we have personally selected a handful that are comprehensive in scope, relevant to food production (or preservation and storage) and easy to understand without treating you like an idiot.
 These books are available for purchase from our website, but many of them are actually included as bonuses with the purchase of our larger seed banks.

 Though our seeds will grow well regardless of the gardening method used, we strongly recommend the Mittleider system.
 This is the method we use and the one that we teach.

 If you want to garden using another system, we recommend that you purchase a copy of The Vegetable Gardener's Bible.
 This book is available here on our website, and comes free with every one of our Liberty Seed Banks larger than the Piggy Bank.
 You might also check with your local garden club, horticultural society, community college or agricultural extension service.
 These groups have lecture series, classes and materials that will help get you started on the right foot.

 Our neighborhood/church is interested in starting a community garden.
 Would your seed banks be suitable for such a project?

-Community gardens are sprouting up like asparagus all over the country, as churches, neighborhood associations, urban renewal programs and other civic organizations are beginning to recognize the value in teaching food sustainability.
+Community gardens are sprouting up like asparagus all over the country, as churches, schools, neighborhood associations, urban renewal programs and other civic organizations are beginning to recognize the value in teaching food sustainability.